vectordotdev/timber-ruby/README.md

 [![Build Status](https://travis-ci.org/timberio/timber-ruby.svg?branch=master)](https://travis-ci.org/timberio/timber-ruby)
 [![Code Climate](https://codeclimate.com/github/timberio/timber-ruby/badges/gpa.svg)](https://codeclimate.com/github/timberio/timber-ruby)

-[Timber](https://timber.io) is a cloud-based logging system that integrates directly with your Ruby app through this library.
+[Timber](https://timber.io) is a cloud-based logging system built for developers that integrates directly with your Ruby app through this library.
 It makes your logs _much_ easier search, use, and _read_ by capturing context and metadata _without_ modifying your log messages.
-This makes it a no-risk addition to your Ruby app producing highly productive logs:
+This makes it a no-risk addition to your Ruby app producing rich logs that make you more productive:

 1. [**Installation** - One command: `bundle exec timber install`](#installation)
 2. [**Usage** - Simple yet powerful API](#usage)